Add to your Claude Code skills

 About the name

 Name comes from the Japanese word カセット (kasetto) - cassette.
-Think of Skills, MCPs, commands as cassettes you plug in, swap out, and share across machines.
+Think of Skills, MCPs, commands, and instructions as cassettes you plug in, swap out, and share across machines.

 There are good tools in this space already - Vercel Skills installs skills from a curated catalog, and Claude Plugins offer runtime integrations.
 Both work well for one-off installs, but neither gives you a declarative, version-controlled config.

-Kasetto is a community-first project that solves a different problem: declarative, reproducible skill management across machines and agents.
+Kasetto is a community-first project that solves a different problem: declarative, reproducible AI environment management across projects, machines, and agents.

 macOS and Linux: